-I. Ties:
+I.Ties:

 - i.
-An Honours Tie is available to match the Honours Blazer.
+Honours tie is available to match the Honours Blazer.
 This is a maroon in colour and may only be worn by pupils entitled to an Honours Blazer. - ii.
-Sixth Form pupils only are permitted to wear the Sixth Form Tie. - 2.
-Skirts: Sixth form girls must wear mid grey pleated skirt.
+Half honours tie may be awarded to recognise effort and /or commitment which, while notable, does not meet the criteria for full honours in main school sports, artistic, dramatic or cultural activities. - iii.Sixth Form pupils only are permitted to wear the Sixth Form Tie. - 2.Skirts: Sixth form girls must wear mid grey pleated skirt.